Tolash123/100daysofcode/Day23/README.md

 *Jump statements*

-ump statements cause an unconditional jump to another statement elsewhere in the code.
+jump statements cause an unconditional jump to another statement elsewhere in the code.
 They are used primarily to interrupt switch statements and loops.

 *Labeled statements